stub42/pytz/src/README.txt

 is that datetime.strftime only reports the UTC offset to the nearest minute (This is probably a feature - you have to draw a line somewhere).

-536 of the 539 Olsen timezones are supported.
-The missing 3 are for Riyadh Solar Time in 1987, 1988 and 1989, and I see no point reimplementing the algorithms to support this failed timezone attempt now only of historical sigificance.
-(The intention was to set sunset to 0:00 local time, which in the best case caused the DST offset to change daily and worst case caused the DST offset to change each instant depending on how you interpreted the ruling)
+536 of the Olsen timezones are supported.
+The missing few are for Riyadh Solar Time in 1987, 1988 and 1989.
+As Saudi Arabia gave up trying to cope with their timezone definition, I see no reason to complicate my code further to cope with them.
+(I understand the intention was to set sunset to 0:00 local time, the start of the Islamic day.
+In the best case caused the DST offset to change daily and worst case caused the DST offset to change each instant depending on how you interpreted the ruling.)

 Installation
 ------------